cdhorn/ancestry-tools/README_extract.txt

 The Gedcom downloaded from Ancestry.com will use an _APID tag in all the source citations to identify the location in the original source record.
-The APID, which likely is short hand for Ancestry Person Identifier, has three parts the middle of which is the database identifier.
-The APID can be used to construct a URL to pull up the source record page or the main search page for the given database.
+The APID, which likely is short hand for Ancestry Page Identifier, has three parts the middle of which is the database identifier.
+The APID can be used to construct a URL to pull up the source citation page or the main search page for the given database.

 In the directory structure above the screenshots of the Ancestry.com source citation pages are saved in the media/apid subdirectory.
 If there is an actual image available